pzeidman/BayespRF/README.md

 Here's a step by step guide to running a pRF analysis.
 We'll be working through the steps in the example script supplied with the toolbox (scripts/Run_pRF_analysis.m).

+**0. Prepare your files**
+If you'd like to use the example scripts without modification, you'll need to arrange your data into a folder (data_dir) containing:

+- data_dir\ubf*.nii     (Pre-processed fMRI images for one subject)
+- data_dir\T1.nii       (Structural MRI)
+- data_dir\aps_Bars.mat (Stimuli - a 3D Matlab matrix of size PxPxT for P pixels and T time points)

+This is all ready done for you if you're using the example dataset.
+If your own data has different filenames, that's fine - just go through and update Run_first_level.m with the correct filenames.

+If you wish to work with cortical surfaces, you'll need to run Freesurfer on your T1.nii image using the recon-all command.
+This will produce a folder called surf containing the extracted surfaces.
+Update the surf_dir variabile in Run_first_level.m (line 8) to tell the script where to find these.

+After ensuring that all folder names are correct in Run_first_level.m and Run_pRF_analysis.m, as well as the TR, TE and session numbers, proceed to step 1.

 **1. Prepare your inputs**
 You need to give BayespRF the timing of your experimental stimuli - in other words, which pixels of the stimuli were illuminated at which time points.
+An example script is provided **prepare_polar_inputs_samsrf.m** which reads in the 3D stimulus array (data_dir\Aps_bars.mat) and produces a structure in the correct format for BayesPrf.
+If you have a simple design with successive stimuli of equal length, you can simply update the prepare_polar_inputs_samsrf.m script with the stimulus duration and stimulus diameter (lines 17-18).

-For the polar coordinates model used in this example, this will be a Matlab structure with the following fields:
+Alternatively, you may wish to customise the stimulus presentation details (i.e. create your own version of prepare_inputs_polar_samsrf.m).
+This script needs to produce a Matlab structure array with the following fields:

 ```Matlab
     U(t).dist  = dist;         % Distance